tum-phoenix/drive_ros_config/README.md

 # ROS Configuration Repo
 ## General
-This is the main software repository of the DRIVE Project from TUM Phoenix Robotics.
+This is the main software repository of the DRIVE 🏎 Project from TUM Phoenix Robotics.
 It is meant to assemble all software modules in an easy way to create a modular and consistent system.
-It uses git submodules (see more infos below) to compose the complete system from various (sub)modules (independent Git repositories).
+It uses git submodules (see more infos below) to compose the complete system from various (sub)modules.
 To keep the whole system consistent, we use an automated Travis build check pipeline.

 ## Some conventions
-For this "config repo" we use feature branches for development and prohibit push to master branch.
+For this "config repo" we use feature branches for development and prohibit pushes to the master branch.
 Use pull requests for each feature branch.
+Submodules may use their own conventions.

 ## File structure
 This respository includes